 Easy Danish Dough

-Notes: The dough does need to rest overnight in the refrigerator, so plan accordingly.
+Notes: The dough used in this Danish braid does need to rest overnight in the refrigerator, so plan accordingly.
 It’s important for the Danish dough to come to room temperature before you roll it out, or the butter will not incorporate correctly.
 This dough can be frozen, but doesn’t rise quite as nicely as when it’s fresh.
 If the dough is not used right away after being out and turned, it will puff up in the refrigerator.
 This will make it a little harder to roll out, but you will still have good results.

 3/4 cup whole milk, warm (100-110F)